onflapp/gs-desktop/README.md

 usermod -G sudo <normal user>
 ```

-login as *normal user* and continue:
+login as *normal user* and continue with:

 ```